Top 14 Venture Capital Firms for Food and Beverage Startups

 Image of Creative Ventures - Top VCs in Food and Beverage

-Creative Ventures is a deep tech venture firm that invests in early-stage companies solving critical global problems.
-They provide seed and early-stage funding to startups in areas like climate, health, and advanced manufacturing.
+Creative Ventures is a deep tech firm that invests in early-stage companies addressing major global challenges.
+They focus on startups using technology to solve critical problems in areas like climate, health, and industry.

 • Geographical presence: Based in Oakland, California